 Joe Ercoli: The Guy Behind Anvil Image

 I currently live on the Peninsula in the San Francisco Bay Area and, in fact, I was born and raised here.
-I had a brief stint in Helena, Montana, while I attended college, but all in all I’m a Bay Area boy…
+I endured a brief stint in the cold of Helena, Montana, while I attended college (BEAUTIFUL area), but all in all I’m a Bay Area boy…

 I’ve had a few digital point-and-shoot cameras in the past and I’ve always enjoyed taking pictures, but I didn’t really get serious about photography until sometime in 2008 with the purchase of my Canon 40D.
 I never thought of myself as the blogging or writing type until one day in November of 2008 I decided to just start doing it.
 I think that my high school English teacher would be a little surprised… (Hi, Mr. Sullivan!)

 Looking through my pictures you will undoubtedly notice that quite a bit of my work is HDR, although I’m making a concerted effort to make more traditionally exposed pictures when I can.
 Part of my reason for making HDR images is because I simply enjoy spending time in front of the computer working versus sitting on my butt watching TV.
-When I’m at home working on computer or at the gym, I’m constantly listening to music and just have my iTunes set on shuffle.
-I’d put together one of those “What’s in Joe’s iPod” lists, but I really don’t think that it’s that interesting!
+When I’m at home editing images or at the gym, I’m constantly listening to music and just have my Spotify set on shuffle.
+I’d put together one of those “What’s in Joe’s playlist” posts, but if you really want to know, you can just stalk me on Spotify.

-Anvil Image is my way of putting my art (did I just say that?!) out there for people to see and hopefully enjoy looking at it as much as I did making it.
+Anvil Image is my way of sharing the way that I see the world and hopefully others will enjoy looking at it as much as I did creating it.
 I appreciate any comments that anyone has ever left here or on my Flickr photostream and they inspire me to shoot ever more while enjoying as much of the world that I can.
-While I can’t promise to post an image everyday like some sites, I try my best to crank out a post usually twice a week.
+While I can’t promise to post an image everyday like some sites, I try my best to crank out a post as often as I create something interesting.
+I’m actually way more active on Facebook or Google+ and you’ll always see the latest news there.
 Keep coming back and I’ll try to make it at least a little exciting!